jeet-maity/Employee-Manager/README.md

 Following functionalities have been implemented:
   1. Search & Export - Opens in a separate search window with list view of search results.
-        After a successful search, the employee details are readily exportable to a file in tab separated format.
+        After a successful search, the employee details are readily exportable to a file in "|" separated csv file format with a preview.

-  2. List overview & Export - Lists an overview of employee details readily exportable as a list of tab separated details, with a preview of exported information.
+  2. List overview & Export - Lists an overview of employee details readily exportable as a list of "|" separated details in csv file format, with a preview of exported information.

   3. WPF View (MVVM)